kebsOps/dareyio-pbl/Project21.md

 The following components will be installed on each node:

-kubelet kube-proxy, Containerd and Docker Networking plugins
+kubelet kube-proxy, Containerd Container Runtime and Docker Networking plugins

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/7c436eb5-fe85-48a2-aae5-b9bb12fb96d9)